Non-Disclosure Agreement Protects Seller’s Confidentiality

 Non-Disclosure Agreement Protects Integrity of the Deal

 In addition to protecting the seller’s confidentiality, a proper NDA also protects the integrity of the deal itself including all parties to the deal such as the intermediary (typically a professional business broker).
 A proper NDA will restrict the potential buyer from contacting or dealing with the seller directly.
-This is mean to ensure that the seller’s privacy is protected and that all professional communications is filtered thru the intermediary.
+This is meant to ensure that the seller’s privacy is protected and that all professional communications is filtered thru the intermediary.
 Only until after a deal is ‘under contract’ by virtue of a signed Letter of Intent or purchase agreement may a buyer properly deal directly with the seller.

 Non-Disclosure Agreement Protects Broker’s Commission